samosachaat/Hello-World/README.md

 - must have java installed (any version)
 - a security error may appear, to allow the jar to run, go to privacy setting and allow the file to open...

+And a final message:

-- Thanks for stopping by my friend 👊, if our paths never cross again 😔 ...
+Thanks for stopping by my friend 👊, if our paths never cross again 😔 ...
 I hope you have a wonderful life ☺️ Hope god treats you well ❤️ If you are one who's planning on coming back to this page...
 Why

 <!---
 samosachaat/samosachaat is a ✨ very special ✨ repository because its `README.md` (this file) appears on your GitHub profile.